 The Nursery Curriculum Intent is that all children in our care learn well and thrive in an environment that supports and nurtures them to become happy, engaged and resilient learners.

 To acknowledge the requirements for promoting the learning and development of children as set out in the EYFS Statutory Framework, considering the Prime and Specific Areas of Learning.

 To plan with the Characteristics of Effective Learning in mind.

 To plan and deliver age appropriate activities to support the acquisition of skills and knowledge, reflective of those documented within Development Matters.
 For those children that are not yet able to master specific skills, to break down the stages into attainable steps, with opportunities to access learning that is mindful of the different schemas children may transition through.

-Is to ensure that our curriculum helps prepare them for life in modern Britain and empower them to achieve success in the future, preparing them well for Reception class.
+We ensure that our curriculum helps prepare them for life in modern Britain and empowers them to achieve success in the future, preparing them well for Reception class.